Arpitpandey992/VGMDB-Auto-Tagger/README.md

 # VGMDB-Auto-Tagger

 Python script to automatically tag an album using data fetched from VGMDB.info

 This project uses api from [hufman VGMDB.info](https://github.com/hufman/vgmdb).
 Respect+

 ## Some Important Requirements

-* The music files must have proper `tracknumber` and `discnumber` tags for this to work.
+-   The music files must have proper `tracknumber` and `discnumber` tags for this to work.
-* Tags like `artist`, `album artist` are not supported as this data is not present in VGMDB itself.
+-   Tags like `artist`, `album artist` are not supported as this data is not present in VGMDB itself.
-* This script works best for partially tagged albums, and it will fill in other details like `catalog`, `title`, `publisher`, etc. So it is best used in conjunction with other tagging tools, as it is very difficult to get `English` track titles and `catalog` using other tools.
+-   This script works best for partially tagged albums, and it will fill in other details like `catalog`, `title`, `publisher`, etc. So it is best used in conjunction with other tagging tools, as it is very difficult to get `English` track titles and `catalog` using other tools.
-* During picture grabbing stage, it is required to give username and password, since getting all scans require the client to be logged in.
+-   During picture grabbing stage, it is required to give username and password, since getting all scans require the client to be logged in.
 If you want to skip the login part and are okay with not grabbing all available scans, pass the --no-auth flag.
-* If using the translate command, make sure to have translate-shell installed in your system, with it being added to path.
+-   If using the translate command, make sure to have translate-shell installed in your system, with it being added to path.
 Basically, 'trans <text>' should work.
 Get it <a href="https://github.com/soimort/translate-shell">Here</a>
+-   Running this requires python3.11, make sure to use a virtual environment

 ## Usage

 Clone the repository, then inside the directory: install all requirements using:
 `pip install -r requirements.txt` then, use it like:

 ```
 usage: album_tagger.py [-r] [--id ID] [--search SEARCH] [-y] [--no_input] [--backup] [--backup_folder BACKUP_FOLDER]
                        [--no_auth] [--no_tag] [--no_rename] [--no_modify] [--no_rename_folder] [--no_rename_files]